tmfarrell/tmfarrell.github.io/_posts/2022-03-01-re_personal_mba.md

 >Deferment--putting the task off until later--is effective for tasks that aren't critical or time dependent.
 Don't feel bad about putting some things off—the best way to bog yourself down is to try to handle to many things at the same time.
 Saving noncritical tasks for later is a good way to keep your attention and energy focused on what's most important.

-#### A "Someday" List

-Have a reservoir of important, creative ideas to try to get to at some point.
+A "Someday" list: a reservoir of important, creative ideas to try to get to at some point

 > In “Getting Things Done”, David Allen recommends keeping a "someday/ maybe" list of things you'd like to do someday but that aren't that important right now.
 >
 > Creativity researcher Scott Belsky recommends a similar approach in “Making Ideas Happen”: create a "back burner" list of tasks you want to get to eventually but that aren't a priority right now.
 Periodically reviewing this list when you're looking for something new or exciting to do is quite useful.

-#### States of Beings

-An interesting take on states of being, or emotional states: They should not be treated as goals but instead are inputs into your decision making and an important variable into your final results.
+An interesting take on states of being, or emotional states.
+They should not be treated as goals but instead are inputs into your decision making and an important variable into your final results.

 > A State of Being is a quality of your present experience.
 Emotional experiences aren't achievements because they fluctuate over time-you can be happy right now and upset an hour from now.
 Accordingly, "being happy" is not an achievement--it's a quality of your present experience.
 >